skyxuji/skyxuji/README.md

-yo im skyxuji, a python developer working on a discord python bot project under the name of voyage!
+yo im skyxuji, a python developer working on a project under the name of voyage!

 i specialize in